NatClamp/oneHundredDaysOfCode/log.md

 ***Thoughts***: Simple stuff.
 Code reviewed and off to merge into dev.

-### Day 6: Monday 13th September, 2020
+### Day 6: Monday 14th September, 2020

-***Today's Progress***: Not much free time today so just a couple of chapters of Don't Make Me Think.
+**_Today's Progress_**: Not much free time today so just a couple of chapters of Don't Make Me Think.
 Did some templating and set-up for translating content at work.

-***Thoughts***: Not an exciting one!
+**_Thoughts_**: Not an exciting one!
 Gotta start prioritising learning some new stuff I think.
 Maybe I'll get a chance to organise that tomorrow.

+### Day 7: Tuesday 15th September, 2020

+**_Today's Progress_**: Did some work on content templating today ready for a new page for our service's accessibility statement.

+### Day 8: Wednesday 16th September, 2020

+**_Today's Progress_**: Read a chapter of Don't Make Me Think

+### Day 9: Thursday 17th September, 2020

+**_Today's Progress_**: Debugged an error in one of our apps at work where we use a dependency called govuk-frontend.
+It was out of date, and leading to missing underlining on some links in the footer - not great when you're deploying your accessibility statement...

+### Day 10: Friday 18th September, 2020

+**_Today's Progress_**: Worked on a couple of different tickets today at work.
+One was altering some SAML requests in a mocked service to do with previous addresses, the other adding an API key header to a call, and altering the linked mock service to throw a 401 error if the request is unauthorised.

+**_Thoughts_**: Felt pretty productive today!

+### Day 11: Saturday 19th September, 2020

+**_Today's Progress_**: Read a chapter of Don't Make Me Think

+### Day 12: Sunday 20th September, 2020

+**_Today's Progress_**: Did a bit of investigation around Shopify and deciding whether or not it'll be useful for a client I'm working with.